didiersmith/steve/chapters/the-weapons-development-program.md

 All crewmembers who were neither wounded, nor tending to the wounded, were enlisted in history's most rapid weapons development program.
 The goal was to modify Vincent's railgun and projectile design to find a combination of parameters that didn't harm the glass, while still penetrating the kevlar and dealing maximum damage to the ballistic gel behind it.
 Laptops, goggles, and ear muffs were handed out.
 A deadline was set for six hours.

 Almost immediately after the nanoscale robots finished manufacturing the first prototype, the ground jerked under everyone's feet.
 Xavier stumbled and grabbed onto his desk for balance.
-"They must be in the wheelhouse," he theorized out loud.
+"They must be in the wheelhouse," he theorized to his dad.

 "I wonder where they're taking us," Vincent responded.